-Producing a ton of steel in China and shipping it here emits five times as much carbon as manufacturing it at Evraz.
-Therefore, the carbon tariff on Chinese steel would be five times the carbon tax on Regina steel, enabling Evraz to gain a larger share of the Canadian market.
+For example, making a ton of steel in China and shipping it here emits five times as much carbon as manufacturing it at Evraz in Regina.
+A federal carbon tax without border adjustments would increase the cost of Regina steel, encouraging Canadians to instead buy dirtier steel from China.

 By contrast, a Canadian carbon tax with a corresponding carbon tariff would increase the price of imported Chinese steel more than Regina steel, creating an environmentally appropriate incentive for Canadians to buy local.
 Evraz would have an incentive to minimize its emissions to maximize this competitive advantage.